UDRHs across Australia:

 work with their communities to build capacity to respond effectively to the contemporary challenges in rural and remote health.

-MICRRH has strong partnerships with Central and North West Medicare Local, North West Hospital and Health Service, Central West Hospital and Health Service, Gidgee Healing and many regional private providers.
+CRRH has strong partnerships with Central and North West Medicare Local, North West Hospital and Health Service, Central West Hospital and Health Service, Gidgee Healing and many regional private providers.

 Our footprint extends from Mornington Island to Birdsville, the NT border communities to Hughenden in the east.
-MICRRH provides a well-established academic presence in the region with strong links into James Cook University, other Universities throughout Australia and our network of 10 other UDRHs across rural Australia.
+CRRH provides a well-established academic presence in the region with strong links into James Cook University, other Universities throughout Australia and our network of 10 other UDRHs across rural Australia.